FREEMOON-Faucet/bot-army-cli/README.md

 Enter your 12-word seed phrase, followed by your preferred Fusion RPC gateway (defaults to https://mainway.freemoon.xyz/gate).

+If you need to re-enter the seed phrase or the provider URL, just run the second command again.

 ### Exit the Session

 You can now run the Bot Army from the command line.
 In order to detach from the session (thus allowing you to run 24/7), run ```Ctrl + B``` followed by ```d```.
 You can view the process running at any time, by running: